 Since its passage in 1969, Chapter 40B has supported almost all affordable housing construction in Massachusetts outside of the Commonwealth's largest cities.
 Approximately 70,000 total units have been produced under Chapter 40B, of which more than 35,000 units are restricted to households making less than 80% of the area median income (AMI).

 Looking for an Affordable Home?

 MassHousing is one of the state's four subsidizing agencies responsible for administering development under Chapter 40B.
 MassHousing acts as subsidizing agency for 40B projects financed by the Agency, as well as projects financed by the Federal Home Loan Bank of Boston under the New England Fund (NEF) through its private member banks.

 Through its Planning and Programs Department, MassHousing issues site and final approval to 40B proposals; enters into regulatory agreements with 40B developers, providing for housing affordability and fair housing marketing, and limiting the profits of 40B developments; and monitors compliance with housing affordability and profit restrictions.

 Housing developers are encouraged to carefully review the Chapter 40B regulations, the 40B guidelines, and 40B Design Principles Handbook, which offer a framework for implementing the comprehensive permit process.

-Comprehensive Permit site approval applications for rental and homeownership projects are available as fillable PDFs.
+The Comprehensive Permit Application for rental and homeownership projects is available online.
 Developers are encouraged to discuss potential projects with a member of MassHousing's Planning and Programs Department prior to submitting a formal application for site approval.